brahm/clean-blog-textpattern/README.md

 Install and activate with level 5 both cvs_gravatar and zen_contact_reborn plugins.

+##### Custom Field

+Go to Admin/Preferences/Advanced/Custom fields and create a custom field called **Article BG** to insert the image used as header backgound on your posts.

 ##### Pages

 Edit and replace the contents of standard pages **archive**, **default** and **error_default** for the content of file with the same name and type.
 Create de page **single** and put the content of the file with the same name.